-Weight-loss-surgery or Bariatric Surgery has been shown to be very effective at producing significant and sustained weight-loss.
-There are several different weight-loss operations that are currently available that can lead to this desired result.
+Weight-loss surgery or Bariatric Surgery is very effective at producing significant and sustained weight loss.
+Several different weight-loss operations are currently available that can lead to this desired result.
 Because of this, one of the most frequent questions I get from patients considering weight-loss surgery is, “How do I decide which procedure is right for me?”

-In general, patients undergone a bypass surgery will lose 70 percent of the extra weight, gastrectomy patients lose approx. 60 percent and gastric band patients will lose around 50 percent.
+In general, patients undergo who bypass surgery will lose 70 percent of the extra weight, gastrectomy patients lose approx. 60 percent and gastric band patients will lose around 50 percent.
 The results depend on the scheduled follow-ups attended by the patient and lifestyle changes made after the surgery.

-Patients of Gastric bypass and sleeve generally tend to lose 5 – 7 pounds per week and achieve the expected weight loss amount in a year.
+Patients with Gastric bypass and sleeve generally tend to lose 5 – 7 pounds per week and achieve the expected weight loss amount in a year.
 Therefore, these surgeries give results in less time while gastric banding patients have a slow and steady weight loss.
-They tend to lose 1-2 pounds per week and achieve the expected weight loss in two years of time.
+They tend to lose 1-2 pounds per week and achieve the expected weight loss in two years.

 Many patients fear that minimally invasive surgery means more danger.
 Although, this is right that gastric bypass or sleeve surgery are major operations, when we look at the complication occurrence rate, we found out that both surgeries carry the same probability rate of 10 – 15 percent complication rate but surgeries in recent times are much safer.

 Frequently Asked Questions:

 To be eligible for bariatric surgery, you must be between the ages of 16 and 70 (with a few exceptions) and morbidly obese (weigh at least 100 pounds above your ideal body weight and have a BMI of 40).